avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/ta652fc-w-mqtt-api.rst

 .. tip::

-  The range of values for message fields is referred to in the following sections, see  `Telemetry (Timeseries data)`_, `Shared attributes`_, `Client-side attributes`_ and `Server-side RPC`_.
+  The range of values for message fields is referred to in the following sections, see  `Telemetry (Time-series data)`_, `Shared attributes`_, `Client-side attributes`_ and `Server-side RPC`_.

-TELE.01 Timeseries Data Upload
+TELE.01 Time-series Data Upload
 -------------------------------

 Chart:
   .. uml::

-    caption  Timeseries Data Upload
+    caption  Time-series Data Upload

     participant "TA652FC-W" as TBDev order 10
     participant "ThingsBoard Server"  as TBSrv order 20